radiantlogic-v8/documentation-new/documentation/web-services-api-guide/rest.md

 To enable the Always Authenticate option:

-1. Go to the Main Control Panel > Settings tab > Server Front End > Other Protocols section.
+1. Go to the Classic Control Panel > Settings tab > Server Front End > Other Protocols section.

 2. In the REST/ADAP section (requires [Expert Mode](01-overview#expert-mode)), check the ‘Always Authenticate’ checkbox.